linaro-marketing/aws_serverless_web_forms/README.md

 ]
 ```

 You'll also need to make sure the API domain is correct in `setup_form_data.js`.
 Once setup, you can then run `sls collectFormData`.
+You will be prompted for an email address (use the support bot one) and a password (use the API token).

 This will execute `setup_form_data.js` and require your Service Desk login credentials to access the REST API for Service Desk (i.e. email address and API token).
 This script will then output `form_data.json` and some example HTML forms in `html_examples/`. `form_data.json` is used by the lambda function to verify and match incoming requests.

-If the script is failing to execute, please ensure that you can sign in to your Service Desk with the email/password you are using to collec the form data.
-You may be being blocked by a Captcha security check.

 ### Deploying